George Birnbaum

-George Eli Birnbaum (born 1970) is an International political, PR and crisis communications consultant.
+George Eli Birnbaum (born 1970) is an American-Israeli political, public relations and crisis communications consultant.
+He was born in Los Angeles, California and raised in Atlanta, Georgia.
 He worked on the United States congressional and senatorial races.
 In 1998, he moved to Israel to work as a consultant to Prime Minister Benjamin Netanyahu, became his chief of staff, and afterwards formed a partnership with political consultant Arthur Finkelstein.
-He was born in Los Angeles, California and raised in Atlanta, Georgia.

 Early life

 George Birnbaum was born in Los Angeles to Jewish immigrant parents.
 His father was an Auschwitz survivor and three of his grandparents were Holocaust survivors.
 When Birnbaum was four his family moved to Atlanta, where he attended elementary and high school.
 He attended the Florida Institute of Technology where he earned a bachelor's degree in Space Sciences.